dotnet/docs/docs/architecture/modernize-desktop/migrating-modern-desktop-applications.md

 If you choose XML, the
 conversion is straightforward.
 Since the content is the same, just rename the *app.config* file to a file with XML extension.
-Then migrate from AppSettings lines of code to Configuration builder, but that should be easy.
+Then, change the code that references AppSettings to use the ConfigurationBuilder class.
+That should be an easy change.

 If you want to use a JSON format and you don't want to migrate by hand,